david-comeau/food-truck/README.md

 Please read and follow terms of use found here https://www.sf.gov/reports/april-2017/datasf-terms-use

+Although CLI applications are not the most common use case for PHP and Symfony, I chose this tech stack due to my extensive experience with it.
+In developing this project, I have prioritized production-readiness over feature abundance.
+My primary focus has been on maintaining high code quality and implementing robust CI/CD processes.
+This approach ensures that only thoroughly tested, high-quality code is deployed to production, reflecting industry best practices for reliable software delivery.

 ## Prerequisites

 Ensure Docker and Git are installed on your local machine.